-Hands down, this easy homemade DIY taco seasoning recipe is THE BEST.
-It’s not too spicy, not too mild, WAY better than the packet.
-We use it for ground beef taco meat and my kids always clean their plates.
-It’s a great replacement for all the other brands and will save money on your meal plan budget!
+Mix up this homemade taco seasoning recipe in only 2 minutes!
+It’s not too spicy, not too mild, and WAY better (and cheaper!) than the packet.
+We use it for ground beef taco meat and my kids always clean their plates!

-So I use this homemade taco seasoning recipe instead and it hits tacos out of the ballpark, every single time!
+So, I use this homemade taco seasoning recipe instead for amazing tacos every time!

 And then we did the Whole30.
-For those who don’t know, the Whole30 is an elimination diet which doesn’t allow any sugar, soy, dairy, legumes, gluten or grains.
+For those who don’t know, the Whole30 is an elimination diet that doesn’t allow any sugar, soy, dairy, legumes, gluten, or grains.

 - Liquid smoke